Arden: The World of Shakespeare

 Arden: The World of Shakespeare was a proposed massively multiplayer online game to be created by a team led by Edward Castronova of Indiana University.

 The project was sponsored by a $250,000 MacArthur Foundation grant.
 The game was intended for experimental economics (and potentially other social science experiments), in addition to teaching players about the works of William Shakespeare.
-However, it was released in incomplete form as a plugin to the Neverwinter Nights game, due to lack of funds and dissatisfaction with the gameplay.
+It was released in incomplete form as a plugin to the Neverwinter Nights game due to lack of funds and dissatisfaction with the gameplay.